Skip to content

 Quantizing a YOLO model to TensorRT int8 and running it on a Jetson NX produces impressive numbers.
 In theory.

-The reality in field deployment looks different: a model that runs smoothly on a desk can fail in production at the overall pipeline level — at the camera interface, at the tracker, at the data forwarding, at the interaction of all components under load.
+The reality in field deployment looks different: a model that runs smoothly on a desk can fail in production at the overall pipeline level.
+It can fail at the camera interface, at the tracker, at the data forwarding, or simply because all components are under load at once.

-With ARGOS, the requirements were clear: detect, track, and count 11 vehicle classes in real time.
+The requirements were clear: detect, track, and count 11 vehicle classes in real time.
 At intersections, on multi-lane roads, at night, and in rain.
-The target: 15 FPS at under 200 milliseconds end-to-end latency — from camera frame to processed result.
+The target: 15 FPS at under 200 milliseconds end-to-end latency, from camera frame to processed result.
 Over weeks of unattended operation, on hundreds of autonomous sensor units in the field.

 What counts here is not the best benchmark, but the most reliable overall solution.